Professional/Short course Independent and/or Supplementary Prescribing

 - Once your application is submitted, please upload your saved PAF to your Professional Development portal, including any relevant paperwork required.

-Please read the above instructions on how to apply before completing the Programme Application Form.
+Please read the above instructions on how to apply before completing the Programme Application Form (the PAF will be available to download when the new course dates are published).

-Please see the DMP Information Pack (PDF) which contains course guidance formation for your Designated Medical Practitioner (DMP).
-Should your DMP have any further questions, please email the Programme Leader, Deborah Moreno-Chamorro (firstname.lastname@example.org) directly.
+Please refer to the DPP_DPS Guidance (PDF) which contains course guidance for your DPS and DPP.
+Should you have any further questions, please email the Programme Leader, Deborah Moreno-Chamorro (email@example.com) directly.

 Priority will be given to applications received through our funded educational contracts.